ariiZona/abiotic-factor-linux-docker/README.md

 - Docker network is set in `host` mode
 - Has an option to remove the game files each time you start the container

-*Run `docker compose build` before first start.* Setup is the same as usual.
+Setup is the same as usual.

 # Abiotic Factor Linux Docker
 For operating a dedicated server in Docker in order to use it under Linux.